solidi/learning-notes/mentoring/career-tips.md

 - Make things up.

 What would you do if you started your career now?
-- Focus on the people and relationship building.
+- Focus on the people and relationship building - technical will come.

 What are your current career objectives?
-- Continue a path on management, building great engineering teams.
+- Continue a path on management, building grgenerative engineering teams.

 What’s your number one non-technical skill?
 - My sense of humor and playfulness with engineering humor.
+Understanding how to speak to an engineer.

 How do you keep your own career energized?
 - Focus on hobbies
 - Proritize and execute

 What do you do away from technology?
-- My family, motorcycle and plastic model.
+- My family, motorcycle and plastic modeling.

 FINAL CAREER TIP
 - Ask for feedback; learn from others.